tagconcierge/tc-woocommerce-plugin-free/readme.txt

 This version of the plugin supports just `purchase` and `add_to_cart` events.
 Our PRO version available [here](https://tagconcierge.com/google-tag-manager-for-woocommerce/) supports more.

-= Is GA4 and Universal Analytics supported? =
+= Is GA4 supported? =

 Yes!
-You can use GA4 and UA in any combination.
-Just use the appropriate preset available in the settings screen of the plugin.
-You can use both at the same time as well.
+Just use the appropriate preset available in the settings screen of the plugin

-The plugin always emits events in GA4 compatible format, but the UA preset contains a compatibility tag that additionally emits UA compatible events.

 == Screenshots ==